K-Musty/100-days_of_code/README.md

 # 100-days of codes challenge
-This is to help build consistency with coding in python 🐍 By Dr. Angela Yu
+- This is a challenge to build not just skill but descipline and consistency with python 🐍
+- Tutor: Dr. Angela Yu